TidyMetal56/2025/README.md

-# Hi, I'm Carlos Gustavo
+# Hi, I'm Carlos Gustavo Vera Nito

 I'm a passionate and dedicated developer with a love for learning and adapting to new technologies.